-- (1) Information is exempt information if its disclosure would found an action for breach of confidence.

-- (2) However, deliberative process information is not exempt information under subsection (1) unless it consists of information communicated by an entity other than-

-- (a) a person in the capacity of-

-- (i) a Minister; or

-- (ii) a member of the staff of, or a consultant to, a Minister; or

-- (iii) an officer of an agency; or
+- (1) Information is exempt information if its disclosure would found an action for breach of confidence. - (2) However, deliberative process information is not exempt information under subsection (1) unless it consists of information communicated by an entity other than- - (a) a person in the capacity of- - (i) a Minister; or - (ii) a member of the staff of, or a consultant to, a Minister; or - (iii) an officer of an agency; or deliberative process information means information disclosing-

-- (b) the State or an agency.

-- (3) In this section-
+- (b) the State or an agency. - (3) In this section-